Where We Be

 A look back at the city walls gives you an idea of the distance between the City of David and

 what we now call the Old City.
-At the far left of the photo is Dormition Abbey just outside Zion Gate
+At the far left of the photo is Dormition Abbey just outside Zion Gate.

-Over the centuries the location of the original Jerusalem was forgotten.
-It wasn't until the late 1800s when archaeological excavations
+Over the centuries, the location of the original Jerusalem was forgotten.
+It wasn't until the

-began that this hill was identified as being the ancient core of Jerusalem.
+ancient core of Jerusalem.
 Many of the books of the Old Testament were written right here.

 This site is now said to be the most excavated mound in the history of archaeology!
 Here we're looking at the residential